aadi350/pydata-tt-jan-2023/3-meta-487/2-initsubclass.md

 # PEP 487

-Replaces everything a metaclass can do (except for one thing)
+Replaces everything a metaclass can do (except for protocol enforcement)

 ```python
 class Parent: